Looking for personal-finance books that actually help? Here are the personal finance books I always recommend.

 Are you a bookworm in need of a new challenge?
 Or a finance nerd wanting to expand your arsenal?
 Or perhaps you are learning to read and want some practice?
 Or, most likely, are you simply looking for good advice for how to achieve your financial goals, be at peace with your money, and have massive wealth?
-Fear not- this article has what you need.
-We all can point to at least one book that changed your life through new knowledge or a shift in perspective, and these personal finance books will do the same!
+This article has what you need.

 This post will go over the best personal finance books for you and your financial goals, no matter what they are.
 Genius tips for massive financial success lurk in these pages!